Measure-valued low Mach number limits of ideal fluids: The pressure-free case

 \section{The pressure-free case}

 For the special class of pressure-free solutions we can in fact already give sufficient conditions in the spirit of Proposition~\ref{prop:characterizationapplication} but only on the incompressible solution itself in order to infer the existence of a generating low Mach sequence of weak solutions.
-The reason for the simplicity of this situation lies in the observation that a pressure-free solution of (\ref{eq:incompressibleeuler}) is also a solution of (\ref{eq:isentropiceulereps}) for any $\eps>0$. \begin{prop} Let $d\geq 2$ and $\gamma=1+\frac{2}{d}$.
+The reason for the simplicity of this situation lies in the observation that a pressure-free solution of (\ref{eq:incompressibleeuler}) is also a solution of (\ref{eq:isentropiceulereps}) for any $\eps>0$.\\ As we use the results from \cite{GW21} again, we constrain ourselves to the case of monoatomic gases, i.e.~$\gamma=1+\frac{2}{d}$ in this section, see also Remark~\ref{rem:monoatomic}. \begin{prop} Let $d\geq 2$ and $\gamma=1+\frac{2}{d}$.
 Assume $\nu$ is a Young measure with the following properties: \begin{itemize} \item The measure $\nu$ is an energy admissible augmented measure-valued solution of (\ref{eq:incompressibleeuler}) with initial data $u_0\in L^1(\T^d)$ such that $\operatorname{div}u_0=0$. \item There exists some $R>0$ such that